20,000 signatures reached

 To: The Los Angeles Dodgers

-Dodgers: End your sponsorship deal with big oil giant Phillips 66 NOW!
+Dodgers: End your sponsorship deal with criminally indicted oil giant Phillips 66 NOW!

-The Los Angeles Dodgers are a beloved, championship baseball team but their sponsorship deal with oil giant Phillips 66 must end immediately.
-It's greenwashing of the worst kind.
+The Los Angeles Dodgers are a beloved, championship baseball team but their sponsorship deal with oil giant Phillips 66--which has been criminally indicted for allegedly dumping thousands of gallons of oil and grease into LA's sewer system--must end immediately.
+It's greenwashing of the worst kind and an embarrassment to the Boys in Blue.
 Please read our Open Letter urging the team to ditch the greenwashing and do the right thing.

 To: Mark Walter, owner, Los Angeles Dodgers